-- Delete two files (which are mainly used by the driver and some expansion modules) with root privileges by using two commands – "su rm /System/Library/Extensions.kextcache" & "su rm /System/Library/Extensions.mkext"
+- Delete two files (which are mainly used by the driver and some expansion modules) with root privileges by using two commands: su rm /System/Library/Extensions.kextcache and su rm /System/Library/Extensions.mkext.

 Step 4: restart computer and wait patiently since the restarting process will become really slow after cache was deleted.